Jamestown F.C.: Enmity with Vale of Leven Hibernians

 The club was involved in protests in relation to ties with the Vale of Leven Hibernians in the first round of both the 1887–88 Scottish Cup and the 1888–89 Scottish Cup.
 In the former year, after Jamestown won 3–2, the Hibs protested against Jamestown's rough play, alleging that the Hibs "had been treated more like beasts than human beings"; the result was the Scottish FA ordered a re-play in Alexandria and Jamestown's Hendry was suspended.
 The replay ended 2–2 and a second replay (also at Alexandria) on 24 September ended 3–1 to Jamestown.

-Between 9 and 10pm that evening, the Jamestown umpire, Daniel Turner, having escored the referee to Alexandria Station, was attacked by two of the Hibs team, who "brutally kicked" him and seriously injured his head.
+Between 9 and 10pm that evening, the Jamestown umpire, Daniel Turner, having escorted the referee to Alexandria Station, was attacked by two of the Hibs team, who "brutally kicked" him and seriously injured his head.
 The following week, the two players, Michael Kilcoyne and Edward Redden, plus another club member, were put on trial; the defence was that Turner, who was "much the worse of liquor", had struck the first blow, and the three were acquitted.
 It was not the end of the matter; the next month the Scottish Football Association suspended two Hibernian players (Cannon and Connor) for a month, and the Hibs umpire M'Dowd for the season, on the basis that "the game...had more the appearance of a melee than a tie" and M'Dowd was "encouraging the players in ungentlemanly conduct".

 In the latter year, Jamestown protested after losing 6–1, on the bizarre grounds that the team that has just beaten them was "not a club, and that they had not even eleven members".
 After the Hibs produced membership cards, the Scottish FA dismissed the protest as "the most absurd one that ever came before the Association", resulting in the Scottish FA admonishing Jamestown.